eficode-academy/rf-advanced-web-katas/README.md

 - Python 3.x, `pip`, and Robot Framework installed on your machine
 - Knowledge of how to write Robot Framework and Python ([Fundamentals training](https://github.com/eficode-academy/rf-katas))

+It's possible to take 2 routes for this training: SeleniumLibrary and Browser Library.
+For SeleniumLibrary you need

 - A working browser + driver combination (e.g. Chrome and [chromedriver](https://chromedriver.chromium.org/downloads))

+For Browser you need Python 3.7 or newer

+- See detailed installation instructions for Browser from the [official installation instructions](https://github.com/MarketSquare/robotframework-browser#installation-instructions)

 ## Learning Goals